-Disclosure of the requested records will allow U.S. Right to Know to convey to the public information about the State Department's activities in relation to a report published on 15 January 2021 titled "Fact Sheet: Activity at the Wuhan Institute of Virology" and Pompeo's press statement on 15 January 2021.
+Disclosure of the requested records will allow U.S. Right to Know to convey to the public information about the State Department's activities in relation to the origins of the Covid-19 pandemic.
 Once the information is made available, U.S. Right to Know will analyze it and present it to the general public in a manner that will meaningfully enhance the public's understanding of this topic.